Biography

 Professor Kern joined USD as an assistant professor in 2024.
 His research focuses on international tax policy and the taxation of multinational corporations.
 Much of his recent work analyzes the OECD's global minimum tax initiative, including its interaction with U.S. tax law and its implications for tax competition.
 His research interests also include optimal taxation, tax base design, and distributive justice.

-In Spring 2026, Professor Kern will be a visiting professor at Stanford Law School.
 Prior to joining USD, Professor Kern served as a policy advisor in the Office of Tax Policy at the U.S. Department of Treasury, where he worked on regulations implementing the U.S. corporate alternative minimum tax.
-He previously clerked for Judge Jed S. Rakoff of the U.S. District Court for the Southern District of New York and practiced as a tax associate at Covington & Burling in Washington, D.C.
+He previously clerked for Judge Jed S. Rakoff of the U.S. District Court for the Southern District of New York and practiced as a tax associate with Covington & Burling in Washington, D.C.
+He was a visiting professor at Stanford Law School in 2026.

 Honors and Affiliations